Anna Maria Farias

-Anna Maria Farias (born 1952) is an American lawyer and government official who currently serves as Assistant Secretary of Housing and Urban Development for Fair Housing and Equal Opportunity.
-Prior to assuming her current role, Farias served as vice chair of the Republican Party of Bexar County, Texas from 2015 through 2017.
+Anna Maria Farias (born 1952) is an American lawyer and former government official who served as the Assistant Secretary of Housing and Urban Development for Fair Housing and Equal Opportunity from 2017—2021.
+Before this, Farias served as vice chair of the Republican Party of Bexar County, Texas from 2015 through 2017.
 Farias is also chair of the Board of Regents at Texas Woman's University.

 Early life and education

 Farias grew up in the housing projects of Crystal City, Texas.
 She was high school valedictorian and earned a scholarship to attend Boston University, where she received a B.A. with honors.
 Farias has a J.D. from Temple University Beasley School of Law and was a fellow at Harvard University's John F. Kennedy School of Government.